FreeCAD/FreeCAD-Telemetry/README.md

 The data is collected by [The FreeCAD project association AISBL](https://fpa.freecad.org/) who stewards the data on behalf of all users and developers of FreeCAD.
-Only FPA officers, FreeCAD's maintainers, and system administrators have access to the raw data, but aggregate data will be made available to the public.
-Publication of the data is currently a work-in-progress.
+Only FPA officers, FreeCAD's maintainers, and system administrators have access to the raw data, but aggregate data is available to the public at https://www.freecad.org/telemetry.php

 ### Privacy and GDPR compliance